 1. Stainless Steel

-Stainless steel is a preferred material for centrifugal casting due to its excellent corrosion resistance, strength, and durability.
-It is suitable for both true centrifugal casting and semi-centrifugal casting, depending on the complexity of the component and specific application requirements.
-Stainless steel material lfinds extensive use in diverse industries, including: chemical processing, food production, and aerospace.
+Stainless steel is a widely used material in centrifugal casting due to its excellent corrosion resistance, mechanical strength, and long-term durability.
+It is suitable for both true centrifugal casting and semi-centrifugal casting, depending on the part geometry and application requirements.
+Stainless steel is extensively used in industries such as chemical processing, food and beverage production, and aerospace, where high performance under corrosive or high-stress conditions is essential.
+To learn more, see our guide on Stainless Steel Material.

 2. Nickel Alloys